Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/guides/client_logon_with_active_directory.rst

    A creation time of the certificate before the creation time of the user account will lead to a failed logon.

 .. important::
-   If the PIV application on the Nitrokey was not used before, perform a initialization with ``nitropy nk3 piv init`` first.
+   If the PIV application on the Nitrokey was not used before, perform a initialization with ``nitropy nk3 piv --experimental init`` first.

 1. Generate a private key and write the CSR to file with the command below.